bifurcationkit/BifurcationKitDocs.jl/docs/src/nonsimplebp.md

 end
 ```

+!!! info "Note"
+    Strictly speaking, this is not a normal form but a reduced equation.
+However, to keep the API simple, we use the same name especially for `get_normal_form` because it also returns the Hopf/BT/... normal forms which are true normal forms.

 ## Using the reduced equation
 Once a branch point has been computed `bp = get_normal_form(...)`, you can do all sort of things.